 "From her that I wanted to free, rose towards me the emanations of perfume which permeate the sepulchre.
 Once some called her: ISIS, queen of the beneficent springs, COME TO ME ALL YOU WHO SUFFER AND WHO ARE OVERWHELMED AND I WILL COMFORT YOU, otherwise: MADELEINE, with the famous vase full of healing balm.
 The initiates know the true name: NOTRE DAME DES CROSS".

-Somehow all these themes tie up to suggest that there is some kind of occult knowledge, in the true sense of the word - that is those who possess "knowledge of the hidden" and even more the esôterikós "belonging to an inner circle" - the family and bloodline of Rene of Anjou which have this hidden knowledge.
+These themes tie up to suggest that there might be some kind of occult knowledge, in the true sense of the word - those who possess "knowledge" belonging to an inner circle about a significant as yet undefined historical burial in the area of Rennes-les-Bains.

 Below - the OSWALD WIRTH TAROT Fool Card of 1889